 Qatar: Equal opportunities

-Original and updating authors: Frank Lucente, Al Tamimi & Company
+Original and updating author: Frank Lucente, Al Tamimi & Company

-See the legal services provided by the authors/consultant editors of XpertHR International > Qatar, including any discounts/offers for subscribers.
+See the legal services provided by the author of XpertHR International > Qatar, including any discounts/offers for subscribers.

 - While employers licensed by the Qatar Financial Centre must not refuse to employ or refuse to continue to employ a person, or discriminate against a person regarding employment or any term or condition of employment, because of certain specified characteristics of that person, in Qatar generally there are no specific laws on equal opportunities or non-discrimination in employment except for limited provisions relating to female employees.
 (See General)